Minimally Invasive Surgery at the Center for Children's Surgery

 What are the benefits of minimally invasive surgery?

-- Less tissue trauma (damage) due to smaller incisions
+- Less tissue damage because we make smaller incisions

 - Less pain

-- Quicker return to school and regular activity including sports
+- Quicker recovery and return to regular activities

 - Lower risk of infection